sandpiper-framework/sandpiper/test/api/README.md

 Database Owner Password: focal-weedy-brood-hat
 CREATE DATABASE sandpiper;
 CREATE USER sandpiper WITH ENCRYPTED PASSWORD 'focal-weedy-brood-hat';
-user "sandpiper" already exists
 GRANT ALL PRIVILEGES ON DATABASE sandpiper TO sandpiper;

 applying migrations...
 Database: "sandpiper"
-DB Version: 1 (migrated from 0 to 1)
+DB Version: 1.15 (migrated from 0 to 1.15)
 ```

 The recommended database name is `sandpiper` regardless of the server-role you require (primary or secondary).
-If you need both server-roles, it's customary to call the secondary database `tidepool` (but any name will suffice).
+If you need both server-roles, you can name it anything you like ("secondary", "receiver", "tidepool", etc.).

 In the example above, we used default values except when required to enter a password for the database owner (please select a strong password of your own) and again, keep a record of it for later.
 You will need it when starting the server.